karayabin/universe-snapshot/universe/Ling/Light_UserPreferences/doc/api/Ling/Light_UserPreferences/Api/Generated/Classes/UserPreferenceApi/deleteUserPreferenceByIds.md

-Deletes the userPreference rows identified by the given ids.
+Deletes the user preference rows identified by the given ids.